 Bluebonnet of Cedar Park has incorporated into its building a special reinforced storm room large enough for all children and staff in case of strong winds.
 Equipped with steel shutters and door, battery-powered lighting, reinforced ceilings and extra strong walls bolted to the foundation, this room was built based on a design developed by Texas Tech University and commissioned by the Federal Emergency Management Administration (FEMA).
 Fire and storm drills are practiced on a regular basis and Bluebonnet has a alternate evacuation site close to our facility for use incase we needed to evacuate the building for a long period of time.

-Bluebonnet School believes that the process of accreditation, of carefully assessing our procedures, especially our interactions with children and parents with two different agencies keeps us doubly careful in all we do.
+Bluebonnet School believes that the voluntary process of national accreditation, of carefully assessing our procedures frequently, especially our interactions with children and parents with two different agencies keeps us doubly careful in all we do.
 In NAEYC and NAC accredited facilities, parents will see demanding safety and sanitation practices, frequent warm interactions between teachers and children, smaller groups sizes, well-trained teachers, regular two-way communication with families, nutritious meals and effective administration.
-Bluebonnet School of Canyon Creek intends to become accredited as soon as possible.

 Our school has an “Open Door Policy, which means you can come to visit any time.
 We encourage you to visit the classroom with your child for short periods of time if possible during the transition time into the new classroom.
 We have many special events that parents are encouraged to attend.